SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 # SimplePolyImageMaker
-The SimplePolyImageMaker is the problem of finding a set of colored polygons that represents an image.
-Classically this problem has been proposed for solving the Monalisa painting, however any image can be represented as an overlap of polygons.
+The SimplePolyImageMaker addresses the task of discovering a collection of colored polygons that accurately represents an image.
+Historically, this challenge has been commonly exemplified through the recreation of iconic artworks like the Mona Lisa painting.
+Nevertheless, it's crucial to recognize that this technique can be applied to virtually any image, as images can be deconstructed into an arrangement of overlapping polygons.

 <table>
   <tr>